 Can I be exempt from Praxis exams?

-Can I apply if I haven’t taken or passed required Praxis exams?
+Can I apply if I haven’t taken or passed required Praxis (Core or Content) exams?

 Yes!
 And we recommend that you do apply so that we can help you navigate your testing requirements.
 Many of our teachers come to us without having met the requirements for full admission into the LRCE program.
-Our staff will help you with navigating your testing and GPA requirements in order to become a teacher.
+Our staff is happy to assist.

 What is the deadline to apply?